Skip to Main Content

 • To use the generated AI chat as one of the references in your work/paper

-• For AI tools include sharing function that provides users with a unique URL and a title for each chat
+• author–date–title–source format (most AI tools include sharing function that provides users with a unique URL and a title for each chat)

 In-text citation